 As you can see above, by restricting data to only show what we have within our filter, only actual failures will be included.
 The reload summary table and reload details are official tables within the app.

-Create a new publish task, which you can name "Task failures on SERVERNAME".
+Create a new NPrinting publish task, which you can name "Task failures on SERVERNAME".

-Include the report as an Excel spreadsheet attached to the email and send to the relevant users and/or to the newsstand or unified hub.
+Include the report as an embedded report to the email (no reports attached) and send to the relevant users and/or to the newsstand or unified hub.
 No filters are needed but add the condition above ("Failures over the past 24 hours") to be set as "true".
 That way you will only get emails if there have been any failures during the past 24 hours.

-Note that if upgrading, remember to make a copy of the new Operations Monitor and include your "task-failure script", in order to stay up to date.
+Note that if upgrading, remember to make a copy of the new "Reload Failures" and include your "task-failure script", in order to stay up to date.